elhorton/Circuitpython-AzureIoT/README.md

     - `Temperature` is a randomly generated temperature value
     - `SayHi` displays the text "Hi There!" on the screen if using the PyPortal device
     - Similarly, `SendImage` prompts the Pyportal device to show an image on the screen.
 In the case of this application, it's the `smileyface.bmp` file in this repo.
-- This application obtains user-specific info-- things like wifi connection ssid & password, device connection keys, device & scope id, etc.-- from a file called `secrets.py`.
-This is not shared on the repo for obvious reasons, and you can change how you obtain this info.
+- This application obtains user-specific info-- things like wifi connection ssid & password, device connection keys, device & scope id, etc.-- from the `secrets.py` file.
+You will have to edit this file with your own secrets or you can change how you obtain this info.
 We recommend never hardcoding this information.

 *TO DO*:
 1) Refactor the organization to make a lib folder containing: